Av1v7/PicScriptAI/README.md

 # AI-Image-Generator

-This is a web application that allows users to generate images using AI.
+This is a web application that allows users to generate images using AI using OpenAI-Api.
 The app uses the OpenAI API to generate images based on user prompts.
 Users can also share their generated images with the community.

 ## Usage